-- (1) realized directly from the source from which the item of income, gain, loss, deduction, or credit is realized by the pass-through entity; or - (2) incurred in the same manner as incurred by the pass-through entity.
+(1) realized directly from the source from which the item of income, gain, loss, deduction, or credit is realized by the pass-through entity; or a share of income, gain, loss, deduction, or credit of a nonresident pass-through entity taxpayer, as defined in Section 59-10-1402, derived from or connected with Utah sources shall be determined in accordance with Section 59-10-118...

+(2) incurred in the same manner as incurred by the pass-through entity.
 Utah Code Ann. § 59-10-117(1)(d)